cloudandr0id/DNDCharacterCreation/project_documentation/cs386_deliverables/D2/d2_requirements.md

 **Post-Conditions:** Character sheets, shared and created by another user, will be open and available for viewing.
 **Main Flow:**
 1. User A creates a character sheet, and shares it with User B.
-2. User B recieves the invitation/link to view character sheet from User A.
+2. User B receives the invitation/link to view character sheet from User A.
 3. User B can open the invitation link, and see User A's sheet.

-**Alternative Flow:**
+**Alternative Flow(s):**
 1. User A sends a sheet to User B.
-2. User B clicks the link sent by User A, and can now view the sheet.
+      1. User B clicks the link sent by User A, and can now view the sheet.

+**Use Case:** Edit DND Character
+**Actor:** User
+**Description:** Edit the data of a character sheet **Preconditions:** A completed character sheet and account must already exist.
+**Post-Conditions:** The character sheet GUI will feature the updated information.
+**Main Flow:**
+1. User selects the option to edit their character sheet.
+2. User goes through and edits whatever values they wish.
+3. User submits the changes by saving.
+**Alternative Flow(s):**
+1. User exits before saving
+      1. The system disregards all changes and keeps original values
+2. User types an invalid input
+      1. The system does not save the changes
+      2. The system notifies the user of the error
+      3. User fixes the error and resubmits

 ## 7. User Stories